 People living with dementia want to continue to do the things they enjoy and participate fully in community life.
-However, following diagnosis many feel socially excluded.
-Support from local retailers to provide a dementia friendly environment can encourage greater participation of people living with dementia and their carers in social activity.
+However, following diagnosis, many feel socially excluded.
+Support from local retailers to provide a dementia-friendly environment can mean people living with dementia and their carers can live well in their community.

 Forest Hill Dementia Friendly Community

-The group has developed resources to support local cafes in Forest Hill to become dementia friendly “anytime”.
-The group can help staff and management learn essential skills to feel more confident interacting with people living with dementia, and work with the cafe to make other small physical changes to help people living with dementia feel more welcome.
+The resources can be used to support local cafes and other retailers in Forest Hill to become dementia friendly “anytime”.
+Cafe and retail staff and management can learn essential skills to feel more confident interacting with people living with dementia, and make small changes to the business’ physical environment to help people living with dementia feel comfortable and welcome.

-Apart from the Inner East PCP, other organisations involved are the Whitehorse City Council, Carrington Health, Uniting and Villa Maria Catholic Homes.
+Apart from the Inner East PCP, other organisations involved were the Whitehorse City Council, Carrington Health, Uniting and Villa Maria Catholic Homes.